Philippus/elastic4s/README.md

 sbt test
 ```

-Integration tests run on a locally built elastic that is brought up and torn
+Integration tests run on a local elastic that is created and torn down as part of the tests inside your standard temp
-down as part of the tests inside your standard /tmp folder.
+folder.
 There is no need to configure anything externally.

 ## Contributions
 Contributions to elastic4s are always welcome.
 Good ways to contribute include: